"Not to be missed!"

 VAULT Show of

 Popelei is an ongoing collaboration between writer-performer Tamsin Hurtado Clarke and writer-director Scarlett Plouviez.
 We’ve been working this way, as a two-headed monster that thrives on synergy and strife, for ten years.
-In 2021, we welcomed Penelope Saward into the core team as company producer.
+We were supported by Penelope Saward from 2021 - 2022 as company producer.

 We make performances that are authentic, energetic and hopeful, reflecting the world as we experience it and as we want it to be.
 We’re here to smash the patriarchy, both onstage and in the bar afterwards, and to show you a really good time.
 We have a thirst for multi-layered text, original music and offbeat choreography, and we’re always testing the line between spontaneity and precision.
 The Stage said that our work ‘will have you leaving on a high’ and we liked that, because we’re interested in the feelings that an audience is left with after the dust settles.

 Our identity as women from the UK and Latin America inspires our work and the choice of artists we collaborate with.
 From our home in Bristol, we produce PAPAYA Fest, an annual Anglo-Latinx fusion festival launched in 2019 in defiance of Brexit and the rising tide of toxic nationalism.
 We run The Popelei Seed Commission, founded in 2018 out of a desire to see honest female narratives onstage.
 We host The Popelei Naked Podcast, an intimate and cheeky look at women and nudity.

 POPELEI.
 PRONOUNCED: POP-EH-LAY.
 MEANING: PROPERLY.